hpcosta/PreProcessor/README.md

 		* OpenNLP (tokeniser, sentence splitter and NER - only for English)
 		* Stopword files (German, English, Italian, Portuguese and Spanish)

 	* The folder 'config' contains a configuration file for the TreeTagger.
-You will need have the TreeTagger intalled in your computer an configure the treetagger.properties file.
+You will need have the TreeTagger installed in your computer an configure the treetagger.properties file.

 ## 3.1 External Libraries
-This section is important to let you know what libraries are used in this project, as weel as to know how to update the resources or models.
+This section is important to let you know what libraries are used in this project, as well as to know how to update the resources or models.

 #### 3.1.1 NLP libraries
 	* TreeTagger